-Despite all our research, a truthful response to questions such as "What's going to happen to the biosphere?" will most often be "We don't know, and we won't know."
-We go on to explore how, in the face of overwhelming ignorance, scientific inquiries in policy-related contexts can most responsibly and effectively be conducted.
-Better procedures for self-criticism and quality control in science are argued to be central to the construction of "usable ignorance."
+In this chapter Ravetz confronts the dilemma that, despite all our research, a truthful response to questions such as "What's going to happen to the biosphere?" will most often be "We don't know, and we won't know."
+He goes on to explore how, in the face of overwhelming ignorance, scientific inquiries in policy-related contexts can most responsibly and effectively be conducted.
+Better procedures for self-criticism and quality control in science are argued to be central to the construction of "usable ignorance".
 A key role is also assigned to the design of approaches through which incomplete science can be better integrated into policy debates.